DiazdeLeon/School_District_Analysis/README.md

-1. Overview of the School District Analysis
+# 1. Overview of the School District Analysis

-The main objective of this task is to analyze the impact on the school district analysis after the finding of possible academic dishonesty from the Thomas High School.
+<p align="justify"> The main objective of this task is to analyze the impact on the school district analysis after the finding of possible academic dishonesty from the Thomas High School.
 The board has asked to remove from the analysis to this high school, which make sense due to its important to avoid bias in the calculation of the averages of the math and reading grades averages.
 This analysis will show results with and without this high school, with the goal to see if this high school may have a significant impact in the district overall.
 In the following analysis, original analysis will be referred as the one which considers all the high schools including Thomas High School; adjusted analysis means, the analysis considering Thomas High School's 9th grade data class has been removed.

-2. Results of the School District Analysis
+# 2. Results of the School District Analysis

 2.1 How is the district summary affected?
 To perform an analysis, it was necessary to round the figures to 1 decimal.